 - To cover the inside of the lower shelf, use a miter saw to cut a 3/4" x 12" x 8' piece of wood down to two (2) pieces, 3/4" x 9" x 46" each.
 You won't mount them until Step 20 (with the outer pieces).

-- If you are going to add the corbels, clamp in place (flush with the upper/outer edge of the upper end support pieces).
-Drill pilot holes at the attachment points on the corbels (this could vary depending on the corbels you select) - for us these were at each end of the corbel.
+- If you're going to add the corbels, clamp in place (flush with the upper/outer edge of the upper end support pieces).
+Drill pilot holes at the attachment points on the corbels (this could vary depending on the corbels you select) – for us these were at each end of the corbel.
 Next use a countersink drill bit on each of the pilot holes.
 Unclamp the corbel, and put wood glue on each of the contact points; clamp again.
 Screw into place using two screws per corbel.

 - Paint the wood frame as well as the lower shelf pieces from Steps 11 and 12 (figure out which parts of the frame are going to show and only paint those surfaces.
 This will save time and paint).